-The lease under AASB 16: Leases is now capitalised in the 2019 year.
+The lease under AASB 16: Leases is capitalised.
 The accounting treatment and assumptions used in regards to recognistion and measurement are described in Note 1(e).

 The company currently leases office premises under a non-cancellable lease expiring in April 2021.
 Rent is payable monthly in advance.